GMSzebeni/architecture/tasks.md

 Answer these questions:

-- What is the entrypoint of this application?
+- What is the entrypoint of this application? server.ts
-- How can we start a dev server?
+- How can we start a dev server? npm run dev
-- Where can you find the API specification?
+- Where can you find the API specification? open-api.yml
 - What endpoints are currently implemented?
+/pets

 ## Task 2: Refactor our code

 Answer these questions:

-- What is the problem with the code from clean coding point of view?
+- What is the problem with the code from clean coding point of view? separaztion of concern, no validation, extra lines
 - What kind of concerns can you recognize in the `app.ts`?

-- What kind of tests are easy to write to this code?
+- What kind of tests are easy to write to this code? unit tests, input validation

 Refactor the code to the *Layered Architecture* layers: Presentational Layer, Business Logic Layer, Data Access Layer.